 There are two major groups associated with German Expressionism – the Brücke group and Die Blaue Reiter group.
 Brücke means ‘bridge’ and Die Blaue Reiter means ‘the blue rider.’
 We will focus our discussion of German Expressionism on these two groups.

-In our discussion of Fauvism, we discussed Matisse and the Fauves as concerned largely with formalism in their study of line, color and pattern to use abstraction as a means of engaging the senses and for visual pleasure.
-As you learn about the German Expressionists, you will find that as their formal concerns move increasingly to abstraction, they share many characteristics with the Fauves, particularly energetic lines and bold abstract colors, while their subject matter is clearly different.
-We see that their concerns are rooted in the modern, urban world around them with their subjects specifically chosen to convey their deeply held opinions and beliefs and reliant on the ‘expressive’ use and treatment of formal characteristics to make these ideas immediate, urgent and compelling when viewed.
+In the discussion of Fauvism, Matisse and the Fauves are concerned largely with formalism in their study of line, color and pattern to use abstraction as a means of engaging the senses and for visual satisfaction.
+As you learn about the German Expressionists, you will find that as their formal concerns move increasingly towards abstraction, they share many characteristics with the Fauves, particularly energetic lines and bold abstract colors, while their subject matter is clearly different.
+We see that their concerns are rooted in the modern, urban world around them with their subjects specifically chosen to convey their deeply held opinions and beliefs about society with their depiction of their subject matter reliant on the ‘expressive’ use and treatment of formal characteristics to make these ideas immediate, urgent and compelling when viewed.

 We will discuss the historical context in class, but keep in mind that these movements occur in the first decade of the 20th Century in Germany, which began industrializing after France, and unified into a country from small city-states only in 1871.
 Nationalism is a concept we must consider.
 World War I begins in 1914.

 Continue your note-taking exercises with all of the essays you will read from the online University of Leicester’s German Expressionist Collection.
+For each paragraph, pull out the essential terms and concepts and define them in your own words to gather and synthesize this information.
 Here is the link to the introductory area called the Story of Expressionism:

 Read brief introduction Story of Expressionism and read each of the two sub-essays contained within the Story of Expressionism: